zonemaster/zonemaster/docs/specifications/tests/Zone-TP/zone09.md

 * TLD zone
 * Zone in the .ARPA tree

-The following zone type is expected not to have an MX:
+The following zone type is expected not to have an MX (considered harmful):

 * TLD zone

+## Scope

+It is assumed that *Child Zone* is tested and reported by [Basic04].
+This test case will just ignore non-responsive name servers or name servers not giving a correct DNS response for an authoritative name server.

 ## Inputs